 Scrutiny of Alcotest Proves Critical in Defending South Jersey Client

+Not every defendant charged with DUI is convicted.
+We recently obtained an outright dismissal of a DUI charge for our client in Bellmawr Township Municipal Court.
 In this case, our client was on his way home from dinner with his family when he was involved in a motor vehicle accident.
 When the New Jersey State Police arrived at the scene of the accident, the trooper claimed he smelled alcohol on our client's breath.
 The trooper then asked our client to perform a series of field sobriety tests.